ATM (2012 film)

-ATM is a 2012 American horror thriller film directed by David Brooks and starring Brian Geraghty, Alice Eve, and Josh Peck.
-The film centers on three people trapped in an ATM booth by a psychopathic hooded figure.
+ATM is a 2012 American horror thriller film directed by David Brooks.
+The film stars Brian Geraghty, Alice Eve, and Josh Peck.
+Its plot centers on three people who become trapped in an ATM booth by a psychopathic hooded figure.

 Plot

-David Hargrove (Brian Geraghty) is a stockbroker having trouble asking out his co-worker Emily Brandt (Alice Eve).
+David Hargrove is a stockbroker having trouble asking out his co-worker Emily Brandt.
 At a Christmas party, he offers to drive her home.
-Reluctantly, he also agrees to drive home his drunk co-worker Corey Thompson (Josh Peck).
+Reluctantly, he also agrees to drive home his drunk co-worker Corey Thompson.
 During the ride, Corey has David stop at a local ATM booth, needing to withdraw cash to buy pizza.

 When Corey encounters card problems inside the booth, David and Emily join him inside.
 The three then spot a hooded figure in a parka coat with the hood up lurking outside in the parking lot.
 David and Emily suspect the figure to be a robber and discover he cannot enter the booth without an ATM card.
-When the hooded man kills a dog walker like it's nothing, they attempt to phone the police, but Corey lost his phone at the party, David's phone battery is dead, and Emily's phone is in her purse in the car.
+When the hooded man kills a dog walker, they attempt to phone the police, but Corey lost his phone at the party, David's phone battery is dead, and Emily's phone is in her purse in the car.
 The hooded man shuts down the booth's heater.
 David opts to negotiate their safety by giving the killer $500, earrings, and a watch.
 He uses this to escape to his car, where he finds out that the vehicle's ignition wires have been severed, and the car cannot start.
 He attempts to call 911, but is attacked by the man.
 He accidentally drops Emily's phone as he escapes.